Planning a wedding is no easy feat. Fortunately, creating a wedding website can be if you know where to start.

 It goes without saying that your wedding website needs to include pertinent details about your ceremony, reception and any travel accommodations.

-To that end, your website should include the following:
+To that end, your website should include the following (more information on this below):

 Your story.
 While some guests may know the two of you as a couple, others may only know one half of your dynamic duo.
 So, take the time to introduce yourselves.
 You can keep it brief or share more details about your relationship on an “Our Story” page.